Balakrishnan000/Movie-Recommender-System-ContentBased/README.md

 Dataset used - https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
-(Also both the csv files are added in the GitHub LFS)
+(Also both the csv files are added in the GitHub Repo using GitHub LFS)

 ## How to Host the Web Application?
 1. Clone the repository into your local environment using command git clone https://github.com/Balakrishnan000/Movie-Recommender-System-ContentBased.git <br>